elm-city-craftworks/turing_tarpit/README.md

 ## Running Turing Tarpit

 You need Ruby 1.9.3 to make this project work.
+It might be possible to get the code running using 1.9.2 + the io-console gem, but that's completely untested currently.

+To run the tests:

+    $ ruby test/suite.rb